THCA vs THC: What's the Difference? What is THCA?

 What is THCA?

-THCA (tetrahydrocannabinolic acid) is the compound found in raw cannabis before it’s heated or processed.
+THCA (tetrahydrocannabinolic acid) is the compound found in raw cannabis before it's heated or processed.
 Think of it as the "pre-THC."
-When cannabis is in its natural state (fresh or unheated), it’s loaded with THCA, not THC.
-The magic happens when you introduce heat through smoking, vaping, or cooking, which triggers a process called decarboxylation—this is when THCA sheds a chemical group and becomes THC, the compound that gives you that euphoric "high."
+When cannabis is in its natural state (fresh or unheated), it's loaded with THCA, not THC.
+The transformation happens when you introduce heat through smoking, vaping, or cooking, which triggers a process called decarboxylation.
+This is when THCA sheds a chemical group and becomes THC, the compound that produces cannabis's well-known effects.

 What is THC?

-THC (tetrahydrocannabinol) is the psychoactive compound that gets you high when you smoke, vape, or consume cannabis.
-It's created when THCA undergoes decarboxylation, making it bind to your brain’s cannabinoid receptors and causing the effects cannabis is famous for, like euphoria, relaxation, or altered sensory perception.
+THC (tetrahydrocannabinol) is the active compound produced when you smoke, vape, or consume heated cannabis.
+It's created when THCA undergoes decarboxylation, allowing it to bind to your brain's cannabinoid receptors and produce the effects cannabis is famous for, like relaxation and altered sensory perception.

 In short, THCA + heat = THC.